-Once the root bridge is chosen, a Root Port must be chosen for each switch that is not the root bridge.
+Once the root bridge is chosen, a Root Port must be chosen for each switch, which is not the root bridge.
 The root port always points to the root bridge.

 STP assigns locally in the switch a value called path cost to each of the switch ports according to their bandwidth:

-Let’s look at the following topology to explain the allocation of the root ports taking SW1 as a reference as a rot bridge:
+Let’s look at the following topology to explain the allocation of the root ports taking SW1 as a reference as a root bridge: